 All distributed energy projects that were interconnected prior to March 9, 2017 will be grandfathered and will continue to be compensated through net energy metering as before, unless the customer opts for the VDER tariff.

 Phase One: Phase One of the transition includes two components- i) Phase One Net Energy Metering (NEM) and ii) Phase One Value Stack.
 Phase One NEM is identical to the previous net energy metering except the term limit of the contract is set to 20 years.
-Starting March 9, 2017 until January 1, 2020 all the mass market DER projects interconnected to the grid will be compensated through Phase One NEM tariff.
+Starting March 9, 2017, until January 1, 2022 all mass market DER projects interconnected to the grid will be compensated through Phase One NEM tariff (beginning on January 1, 2022, newly interconnected customers will be compensated using the successor tariff adopted in July 2020, which retains the structure of Phase One NEM but with an additional capacity-based Customer Benefits Contribution charge).
 Remote net metered customers, large on-site, and community distributed generation projects that have already paid 25% of interconnection costs, or have an executed Standard Interconnection Contract will be compensated through the Phase One NEM.
 Projects that don’t qualify for the Phase One NEM will be compensated based on Phase One Value Stack tariff.

 Phase One Value Stack is only available to technologies and projects that were previously eligible for net metering.
 The Value Stack tariff will be based on monetary crediting for net hourly electricity exported to the grid.
 Excess credit will be eligible for carry over to subsequent billing and annual periods.
 Projects eligible for the Value Stack will have a term length of 25 years from their in-service date.
 The Value Stack for net hourly electricity exported to the grid will be calculated based on the value of: